gordicaleksa/pytorch-GAT/README.md

 <a href="https://www.youtube.com/watch?v=uFLeKkXWq2c" target="_blank"><img src="https://img.youtube.com/vi/uFLeKkXWq2c/0.jpg"
 alt="The GAT paper explained" width="480" height="360" border="10" /></a>
 </p>

+I also made a [walk-through video](https://www.youtube.com/watch?v=364hpoRB4PQ) of this repo here (explaining potential pain points), and a blog for [getting started with Graph ML](https://gordicaleksa.medium.com/how-to-get-started-with-graph-machine-learning-afa53f6f963a) in general! :heart:

 I have some more videos which could further help you understand GNNs:
 * [My overview of the GCN paper](https://www.youtube.com/watch?v=VyIOfIglrUM)